evalstate/mcp-webcam/README.md

 # ⭐⭐ mcp-webcam 0.2.0 - the 50 Star Update ⭐⭐

 In celebration of getting 52 GitHub stars, `mcp-webcam 0.2.0` is here!
 Now supports streamable-http!!
+This lets multiple clients connect, and you can select which you would like to use for sampling.

 ![mcp_webcam_020_thumb](https://github.com/user-attachments/assets/041e3091-71e5-4aa1-9170-ee20177485ef)